skip to Main Content

 • Perform minor housekeeping duties, such as dusting.

-• May prepare and deliver items to homebound customers.
+• Prepare and deliver items to homebound customers.

 • Assist in opening and closing procedures.